 There are three main differences between cationic and anionic emulsions.
-The first and most obvious is their charge – which is also determined by the choice of emulsifying agent – the second difference is their solubility in distinct systems and lastly, their resistance to certain materials.
+The first and most obvious feature is their charge.
+The second difference is their solubility in distinct systems.
+The last distinguishing characteristic is their resistance to certain materials.

-Not all emulsions are made the same way.
+The manufacturing process of different types of emulsions is distinctive.
+Thus, not all emulsions are the made the same way.
 Cationic bitumen emulsions are positively charged while anionic bitumen emulsions are negatively charged.
-Not only does the surfactant determine the charge of the emulsion, its choice also impacts the reliability and efficiency of the final product.
+Not only does the surfactant determine the charge of the emulsion, but its choice also impacts the reliability and efficiency of the final product.

 Moreover, the types of materials that these emulsions dissolve in are also different.
 Due to their chemical makeup, anionic bitumen emulsions readily dissipate in high pH or alkaline detergents.
 On the other hand, they have a good resistance to acids.
 The opposite is true for cationic emulsions, which have a high tolerance for alkaline detergents and are susceptible to dissolving in acid solutions.